Hamster Shaking with Eyes Closed: Common Reasons and How to Help

 40-50% reduction in stress-related behaviors

-When your pet is stressed, they might also engage in certain behaviors like shaking with eyes closed that could indicate distress.
-By recognizing these signs, you can take steps to create a calmer, more comfortable environment for your hamster.
+When your pet is stressed, it might also engage in behaviors, like shaking with its eyes closed, that could indicate distress.
+Recognizing these signs can create a calmer, more comfortable environment for your hamster.

 Remember, just like humans, each hamster has its own unique personality and may react differently to various stress factors.